fyrworx4/mythic-runall/README.md

 # mythic-runall

-A Python script that runs a single command over multiple callbacks in Mythic through the REST API.
+A Python script that runs a single command over multiple callbacks in Mythic through the GraphQL interface.
+Updated for Mythic v3.0.0.

 ## Installation
 Clone the repository: